arkndjl/website/content/posts/awoba-intro.md

 +++
-title = "aWOBA Introduction (Best MLB Hitters of 2025)" date = "2025-12-04T15:44:42-06:00"
+title = "aWOBA Introduction + The Best MLB Hitters of 2025" date = "2025-12-04T15:44:42-06:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "ndjl"